 \section{Results}

 This section presents the results of our security evaluation.
-We organize it into five parts: first, we assess MFD technique robustness to removal across threat models and attack strategies; second, we repeat the evaluation for forgery; third, we study the relationship between removal and forgery; fourth, we test whether higher utility of the MFD technique is an indicator of vulnerability to the attacks; and, fifth, we investigate the impact of model's type and architecture on ASR.
+We organize it into five parts: first, we assess MFD technique robustness to removal across threat models and attack strategies; second, we repeat the same evaluation for forgery; third, we study the relationship between removal and forgery; fourth, we test whether higher utility of the MFD technique is an indicator of attack success; and, fifth, we investigate the impact of the model's type and architecture on ASR.

 Overall, our evaluation reveals that existing MFD techniques are highly susceptible to adversarial manipulation.
 Removal attacks are particularly successful; critically, even simple B2 perturbations achieve ASR $>50\%$ for many MFD methods.
 The factor that dominates attack success is the MFD technique rather than the fingerprinted model, with more accurate techniques being slightly more vulnerable to the attacks.